underscore-finance/underscore-docs/managers.md

 - **Instant Revocation**: Remove access with one transaction
 - **Time Delays**: Optional cooling periods for sensitive actions

-### Your Manager Options

-**People You Trust** = Handle specific tasks without full access

-- Your spouse can pay bills but can't trade your ETH
-- Your business partner can pay vendors but can't touch reserves
-- Your accountant can [claim rewards](rewards.md) and rebalance but can't withdraw
-- Your trader friend can swap tokens but only up to set limits

-**AI That Never Sleeps** = Capture opportunities 24/7

-- Yield optimizers that move funds to the best rates automatically
-- Rebalancing bots that maintain your 60/40 portfolio split
-- DCA bots that buy $100 of ETH every Monday at optimal prices
-- Arbitrage bots that profit from price differences while you sleep

-**Professional Services** = Institutional strategies for everyone

-- Get hedge fund returns without the $10M minimum
-- Access quant strategies previously exclusive to banks
-- Let proven traders work within your risk limits
-- Benefit from AI models trained on billions in trades

 ### Two-Phase Security Checks

 Every manager action undergoes automatic validation:

 **Before Any Action**:

-✓ Is this manager still active?
+- ✓ Is this manager still active?
-✓ Can they perform this specific action?
+- ✓ Can they perform this specific action?
-✓ Can they touch this particular asset?
+- ✓ Can they touch this particular asset?
-✓ Are they using an approved protocol?
+- ✓ Are they using an approved protocol?
-✓ Has enough time passed since their last action?
+- ✓ Has enough time passed since their last action?

 **After The Action**:

-✓ Did they stay under their per-transaction limit?
+- ✓ Did they stay under their per-transaction limit?
-✓ Are they still within their daily/weekly/monthly budget?
+- ✓ Are they still within their daily/weekly/monthly budget?
-✓ Have they exceeded their total lifetime allowance?
+- ✓ Have they exceeded their total lifetime allowance?

 Both phases execute atomically within the transaction — if any check fails, the entire action reverts.